-Teaching is what I do, learning is what you do.
+'Teaching is what I do, learning is what you do.
 One way of understanding my job is that I am in the role of your "personal trainer."
 I will do my best to make available to you the tools-the readings, a classroom environment conducive to learning and to candid discussion and other materials-that I hope will motivate you and encourage you to learn the material.
 But learning is your responsibility.
 Moreover, it is your responsibility to decide what is important for you to learn and retain, and how best to do that.
 For that reason, you will find few, if any, handouts being distributed to summarize the class sessions or other such aids such as summaries of readings or texts.
 This is not a briefing, a lecture, or a presentation, it is a course.
 When you subsequently need to put the material of this course into practice, you probably won't have the notes, handouts, the books, or me or my colleagues sitting nearby.
 It is, therefore, my hope that you will work to internalize the learning, ideas, and the feelings and beliefs about power and influence that you develop during this course.'

-- Knowing and using your student names is very useful in engaging students and can reduce a feeling of isolation and anonymity, creating a more comfortable learning.
-For practical tips and insights on ways to enhance interaction during live online classes, view this webinar recording - Students should see the value of your module in how you set the context using a relevant problem or example and possibly link the content to a personal research/interests/news story etc. Drawing on students own experiences can encourage participation and engagement while also varying the activities within your class.
+- Knowing and using your student names is very useful in engaging students and can reduce a feeling of isolation and anonymity, creating a more comfortable learning. - Students should see the value of your module in how you set the context using a relevant problem or example and possibly link the content to a personal research/interests/news story etc. Drawing on students' own experiences can encourage participation and engagement while also varying the activities within your class.

-Ultimately, you want to ensure that attendance at your classes will reinforce the point that simply having a copy of your lecture notes is no substitute for lecture attendance.
+Ultimately, you want to ensure that attendance at your classes will reinforce the point that simply having a copy of your lecture material is no substitute for lecture attendance.
 Students will see the added value of attending your class - what would they miss if they didn't attend?
 How much catch up would be involved?